daytonaio/content/definitions/20240819_definition_kubernetes.md

 ---
-title: 'Kubernetes'
+title: "Kubernetes"
 description:
-  'Kubernetes is an open-source platform that automates the deployment, scaling, and management of containerized applications.
+  "Kubernetes is an open-source platform that automates the deployment, scaling, and management of containerized applications.
 It is designed to manage clusters of containers, grouping them together for easy management and discovery.
-Kubernetes provides a robust set of tools and features for managing the lifecycle of applications, including automatic scaling, load balancing, and self-healing capabilities.'
+Kubernetes provides a robust set of tools and features for managing the lifecycle of applications, including automatic scaling, load balancing, and self-healing capabilities."
 ---

 # Kubernetes